Moving to Dubai

 • Lawyers – To work as a lawyer in Dubai, you need a law degree from a recognized university and pass the Dubai Legal Affairs Department’s licensing exam.

-• Business Owners – needed trade licenses for company formation or business setup.
+• Business Owners – needed trade licenses for company formation or business setup in UAE.

 Moving to Dubai as an entrepreneur can be a great decision due to its thriving economy, business-friendly environment, and tax-free status.
 However, it’s essential to consider the following steps that are required such as:

 Make sure to check the visa requirements for each family member, as they may vary depending on age and nationality.
-A family member can also sponsor if he or she is already a resident of the UAE.
+You can sponsor your family member as a resident of the UAE on certain requirements.

 Medical insurance is mandatory in Dubai for all residents, including expats.
 After getting your residence visa, you can apply for medical insurance.
 There are many insurance companies in Dubai that offer a wide range of coverage options, from basic to comprehensive.
 You can research the options and choose a plan that meets your needs and budget.

-In Dubai, car insurance is mandatory for all vehicles, per UAE Federal Law.
+In Dubai, as a resident, if you own a car then car insurance is mandatory for all vehicles, per UAE Federal Law.
 Car insurance policies typically cover third-party liability, own damage, and personal accident.
 Various insurance companies in Dubai offer car insurance policies, such as AXA and RSA.

 To open a bank account in Dubai, you must provide your Passport, residence visa, Emirates ID, and salary certificate.
 Many banks in Dubai offer online account openings, so you can start the process before you arrive.
 It’s important to research the available banking options and choose a bank that offers the services and benefits that meet your needs.